Best bak chor mee in Singapore

 4. 58 Minced Meat Noodle

-Our journey to find the best bak chor mee in Singapore led us to Taman Jurong Market & Food Centre, a far-flung corner in Western Singapore that’s 18 minutes by foot from the nearest MRT station.
+Our journey to find the best bak chor mee in Singapore led us to Taman Jurong Market & Food Centre, a far-flung corner in Western Singapore that’s 20 minutes on foot from Lakeside MRT Station.
 58 Minced Meat Noodle is said to have the best BCM this side of town, so there we were.
 We arrived at 8am, but didn’t escape a 20-minute-long wait for our noods.

 The 58 in their name refers not to the year in which they were founded, which is 1973, but their stall number when they first moved into the food centre.

-The mee pok in this bowl of BCM was smooth and had a nice bite to it, without tending soft nor hard.
+The mee pok in this bowl of BCM was smooth and had a nice bite to it, without tending soft or hard.

 Noodles: 4.75/5